 Mark Schenk (PhD, MSc, BSc)

 Previously I held a position as post-doctoral researcher in deployable structures with the Surrey Space Centre at the University of Surrey, and with the Advanced Structures Group at the Cambridge University Engineering Department.
-I did my PhD in Structural Engineering at the University of Cambridge with Dr. Simon Guest, and studied Mechanical Engineering at Delft University of Technology where I obtained my BSc. and MSc. degrees.
+I did my PhD in Structural Engineering at the University of Cambridge with Professor Simon Guest, and studied Mechanical Engineering at Delft University of Technology where I graduated for my MSc. degree under Professor Just Herder.

 My research interests currently cover